gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 **I think it speaks to the success of React’s API that you can get very far without ever thinking about most of these topics.** Good defaults like the reconciliation heuristics do the right thing in most cases.
 Warnings like the `key` warning nudge you when you risk shooting yourself in the foot.

 If you’re a UI library nerd, I hope this post was somewhat entertaining and clarified how React works in more depth.
-Or maybe you decided React is too complicated and you’ll never look it again.
+Or maybe you decided React is too complicated and you’ll never look at it again.
 In either case, I’d love to hear from you on Twitter!
 Thank you for reading.